capnajax/default-config/README.md

 3) As specified bt a `NODE_ENV` environment variable, or
 4) Default value of `local`.

+Note that when configs are loaded, they are loaded using syncronous methods.

 ## The config file(s)

 A config file is a YAML file with two sections, `default` and `environments`.
 The `envornments` section has a section for each environment name.